Libera-Chat/libera-chat.github.io/policies.md

 ## Libera Chat and financial transactions

-In some instances user may want to reward a project or one of its contributors with, for example, a donation to the project.
+In some instances a user may want to reward a project or one of its contributors with, for example, a donation to the project.
 However, it is expected that you carry out your own due diligence before entering into financial transactions.
 Libera Chat accepts no liability for any losses